Get Help Today(877) 648-4288

 - Congestive heart failure

 - Low calcium levels

-Thinking about recovering from a Propoxyphene addiction can seem daunting, but know it is possible and ultimately the best thing for your health.
-If you or someone you know is struggling with an addiction to Propoxyphene, contact a dedicated treatment specialist and find out about your potential treatment options.
-Don’t wait any longer; get started on the right path towards recovery today.
+Recovering from a Propoxyphene addiction can seem daunting, but know it is possible and ultimately the best thing for your health.
+If you or someone you know is struggling with an addiction to Propoxyphene, contact a dedicated treatment provider and find out about your potential treatment options.
+Don’t wait any longer; get started on the right path toward recovery today.

 What are you struggling with?